 And of course, you can't talk about lock-picking without bringing up the humble bobby pin.
 It's one of the most common household items that can be used to pick many different types of locks.

-However, if you don't have a female in the house, you might not actually have any bobby pins lying around, so you might want to try out the butter knife or paper clips method.
+However, if you don't have a female in the house, you might not have any bobby pins lying around, so you might want to try out the butter knife or paper clips method.

-If you're trying to get through a door with a standard spring lock—not a deadbolt—you can use a credit card or other flexible plastic card to open it.
+If you're trying to get through a door with a standard spring lock—not a deadbolt—you can use a credit card or another flexible plastic card to open it.
 Just wedge the card into the gap between the door and the frame and bend it away from the knob.